Monster 66 Loch Ness Tours

-Many visitors only take a quick run past the loch and don’t get the chance to not only find the best Nessie spotting opportunities, but you’ll enjoy the luxury of two days to explore the real Loch Ness and its 10,000 year old story.
+Many visitors only take a quick run past the loch and don’t get the chance to not only find the best Nessie spotting opportunities, but with our tours your can enjoy the luxury of our leisurely one day or two days to explore the real Loch Ness and its 10,000 year old story.

 |DEPARTURE/RETURN LOCATION||Flights available on request – please contact us for a quote including flights|

 Meal Plan as per itinerary; [B: Bed & Breakfast, L: Lunch, D: Dinner]

 |NOT INCLUDED||Expenses of personal nature like tipping, laundry, telephone/fax calls, alcoholic beverages, camera/video camera fee at all monuments, medical expenses, airport departure taxes, etc.;|

 Meals other than those specified in the package

 Any other services not mentioned in the inclusions;

 |Single room||On Request – Please contact us for prices|

 |Self Drive or Private Tour||For self drive or private tours please contact us for prices and availability|

 |Group discounts||For groups of 4 or more please contact us as group discount is available|